kate-fie/syndirella/docs/source/reaction_constants.rst

 `REACTANT_FILTER_CONSTANTS.json <https://github.com/kate-fie/syndirella/blob/e563796e62c604d08aa9ee16beed26a9eee694c0/syndirella/constants/REACTANT_FILTER_CONSTANTS.json>`_
 ----------------------

-This file defines options to transform reactants in specific reactants.
+This file defines options to transform reactants in specific reactions.
 Such as transforming a boronic acid to a boronate ester.
 The transformed reactant is used as an additional reactant in the library of reactants.
-It used to structure inputs for ``rdkit.Chem.ReplaceSubstructs()``.
+It is used to structure inputs for ``rdkit.Chem.ReplaceSubstructs()``.

 The ``.json`` structure follows this format: